|

 The restored Moon Buggy makes its first public

-appearance at ‘The World’s Biggest Little Motor Show’ organised by toy
+appearance at ‘The World’s BIGGEST Little Motor Show’ organised by toy

 manufacturer CORGI.